 The healing process necessarily involves reviewing the image, the perception we hold of ourselves (in this example, that we have no needs or that our needs are not important).
 Because no matter how much we try to convince ourselves and others that we have no needs, the reality is that we do have them and that we will experience them in some way.
 Therefore as long as we cling to that image of ourselves as having no needs, we will not be able to fully accept ourselves, because our experiences will keep contradicting it and we will keep judging ourselves.
 We need to start accepting ourselves as persons with needs.

 This is a relational perspective on the problem of low self-esteem.
 Therefore the solution to the problem will be a relational one.
 In Person-Centred Therapy, the relationship is the therapy.
 Or more accurately a specific way of relating that aims to create the optimal conditions for personal growth.
 In this kind of relating, the therapist aims to enter as fully as possible into the client’s inner world in order to understand how they perceive themselves and the world ‘from the inside’, the way they are experiencing things.
 When this is done in a genuine way, it inevitably results in the therapist experiencing an acceptance of the client as a person who is doing their best to survive and grow, given the circumstances they found themselves in.
 This does not mean that the therapist necessarily agrees with or approves of every view, choice or behaviour the client expresses.
-The acceptance the therapist is experiencing is based on a wider existential stance and belief of the Person-Centred therapist that people are naturally social beings and that any self-destructive or anti-social behaviours are the result of psychological damage.
-Damage that can be reversed if people are offered a climate within which they can grow.
-The therapist aims also to communicate this genuine understanding and acceptance to the client.
+The acceptance the therapist is experiencing is based on a wider existential stance and belief of the Person-Centred therapist that we are essentially social beings and that any self-destructive or anti-social behaviours are the result of psychological damage.
+Damage that can be reversed if we are offered a climate within which we can grow.
 If the client is able to perceive even a small amount of the therapist’s understanding and acceptance and feel received in such a way by her, positive personality change is inevitable.

 In such a relational environment we can experience ourselves as having needs (or whichever experience we learned to deny or distort in our awareness) and still be accepted.
 Then we can tentatively start accepting more and more of ourselves.
 Having the whole range of our experience accepted, we are forced to challenge the ways of being we have developed in order to gain love from significant others and we are empowered to drop the ones that do not serve us well, in this instance low self-esteem.
 Therapy can help us see more clearly and acknowledge our self-concept and our self-judgements and how these are limiting us.
 We can then reflect on them and check for ourselves to what degree they are true or not and if they are useful or not.
 The grip that self-judgements have on us gradually becomes weaker and weaker, as we create wider, more flexible images of ourselves.